jentery/mhm/bio.md

 J. K. Purdom Lindblad is Assistant Director of Innovation and Learning at the Maryland Institute for Technology in the Humanities.

+Dale MacDonald is the Associate Dean for Research and Creative Technologies at the School of Arts, Technology, and Emerging Communication at University of Texas at Dallas.

 Jodi Madera-Prado is the online forum administrator/Moderator at G6 Hospitality.

 Kim Martin is a Ridley Postdoctoral Fellow in Digital Humanities at the University of Guelph.